dean0x7d/pybinding/docs/tutorial/shape_symmetry.rst

     )
     model.system.plot()

 The period length is given in nanometers.
-Note that our base shape is square with 2 nm sides.
+Note that our base shape is a square with 2 nm sides.
 The base shape forms the supercell of the periodic structure, but because the period length (1.2 nm) is smaller than the shape (2 nm), the extra length is cut off by the periodic boundary.

-If you specify a periodic length which is bigger than the base shape, the periodic conditions not be applied because the periodic boundary will not have anything to bind to.
+If you specify a periodic length which is larger than the base shape, the periodic conditions will not be applied because the periodic boundary will not have anything to bind to.

 .. plot::
     :context: close-figs